Plan your first trip in TRIPS

 Read next:

-- Split a route into days for the practical workflow
+- Split a route into days for the itinerary workflow

 - Understand route and day outputs once the itinerary exists